Everything you need to know

 - Dull, ageing skin

 - Acne and oily skin

 - Acne scars

 Our team of experienced medical skin experts, led by our Consultant Dermatologist, will advise on which type of chemical peel would benefit you most, as well as how many peels you would require, which is dependent upon the condition you are being treated for.

 Chemical peels can be classified as either superficial peels or medium depth peels depending on the chemical solution applied to the skin surface.
 They both remove the outer layers of the skin but do so to variable depths.

 Superficial chemical peels are performed by our qualified beauty therapists.
 They are helpful in reducing oiliness, unblocking pores, reducing blackheads, and freshening dull, sun-damaged skin.
-Typically, a series of at least three to six superficial peels are needed to treat ageing skin and acne scars.
+Typically, a series of at least three to six superficial peels are needed to treat ageing skin and to treat acne scars.
 Most people experience mild facial redness and occasional swelling, but this usually fades and disappears within 48 hours.

 Medium depth chemical peels are performed by our qualified medical skin specialists.
 They are effective in helping to reduce the appearance of acne scars, age spots, pigmentation, and superficial fine lines and wrinkles.
 For deeper scars and more pronounced lines and wrinkles more than one peel may be required.
 Medium peels typically result in intense redness and swelling, which can take between five and ten days to calm down and disappear.

 Deep chemical peels offer an intense exfoliation with results that last for years.
 Deep peels are an aggressive skin resurfacing technique that improves the appearance of the skin.
 A solution is applied to the skin which causes the treated area to exfoliate and literally “peel off”.
 Typically, the deeper the peel, the more dramatic the results, but they are also associated with longer recovery periods and adverse side effects.